-- Cranfield University use Microsoft forms for diversity data collection as it enables them to only ask for the data once. - University of Newcastle have used the university's job application system for collecting the data and use a central database to handle and store it securely. - Portsmouth University use Google forms for diversity data collection, whereby the raw data is only accessible to HR, but a summary of the data in a rounded anonymised format can be shared. - Sheffield Hallam University collect demographic data during the applicant selection process through a separate database to that which HR use.
+- Cranfield University ask HR to provide anonymised diversity data from the HR system and return it to the Grants Team in the reporting form. - University of Newcastle have used the university's job application system for collecting the data and use a central database to handle and store it securely. - Portsmouth University use Google forms for diversity data collection, whereby the raw data is only accessible to HR, but a summary of the data in a rounded anonymised format can be shared. - Sheffield Hallam University collect demographic data during the applicant selection process through a separate database to that which HR use.
 They ensure the data is encoded in a way to make it secure, and then displayed for use in tableau.
-Their raw data only gets looked at by minimum number of staff with special permissions.
+Their raw data only gets looked at by minimum number of staff